kinow/autosubmit/docs/source/agui/graph.rst

 ----------

 If the experiment is ``RUNNING`` you will see at the top right corner the button ``Start Job Monitor``.
 When you click on it, a live **Job Monitor** will be initialized and the status of the jobs and wrappers will be queried every minute, any change will be updated in the graph.
 Also, if the **Job Monitor** is running, the detected changes will be listed in a panel **Monitor Panel** below the **Selection Panel**.
 You can stop this process by clicking on the button **Stop Job Monitor**.

+.. important:: While this is a good option to monitor the progress of your experiment, you can also use the :ref:`log`.

 Job Search
 ----------